 What does a PC Playtime session look like?

-Children in a PC Playtime session engage in developmentally-appropriate play experiences (both indoors and outside) facilitated by early childhood expert and Dean of Junior School, Alana Walsh.
+Children in a PC Playtime session engage in developmentally-appropriate play experiences (both indoors and outside) facilitated by a early childhood expert.

 Painting, playdough, puzzles, books, games, songs and rhymes, mini obstacle courses, and sand and water play are just some of the activities children are able to choose from, promoting their own decision-making skills.

 Each term there are also special event days.

 Director of Junior School, Katie Petchell, says she takes her inspiration from the schools of Reggio Emilia in northern Italy.
 The approach is student-centred and focused on allowing children to make their own choices of exploration and discovery.

 “The learning environment reflects possibilities and provocations, igniting a child’s innate sense of curiosity and wonder,” she said.